 Landing, handling and parking

-These fees are charged by airports and depend on the weight and size of aircraft.
+These fees are charged by airports and depend on the weight and size of the aircraft.

 Included catering will vary depending on the size of aircraft and the duration of your flight.
 A very light jet may only be able to provide snacks and soft drinks, while a heavy jet equipped with a hot galley will more likely serve a full meal.
 Similarly, if your flight is short, there may not be sufficient time for a full catering service.
 Any specifically requested items or meals may be provided at an additional cost.